-"It will be observed that, in our opinion, it would be necessary to rely upon the Secretary-General's inherent right to terminate a contract for fundamental breach under article 1.4 or article 1.8 only in cases of officers holding permanent or fixed-term appointments whose actions could not be said to constitute serious misconduct under article 10."
+"It will be observed that, in our opinion, it will be necessary to rely upon the Secretary-General's inherent right to terminate a contract for fundamental breach under article 1.4 or article 1.8 only in cases of officers holding permanent or fixed-term appointments whose actions could not be said to constitute serious misconduct under article 10."

-Thus, the three jurists reached the conclusion that the Secretary-

-General had the right to terminate appointments without indemnity, in addition to the cases provided for in the Staff Regulations.
+Thus, the three jurists reached the conclusion that the Respondent possessed a right to terminate appointments which were not covered by the Staff Regulations, and moreover, to terminate them without indemnity.